CMA

 CMA Score - Understanding the CMA Exam Pass Rate & Score

-How is the CMA Exam graded?
-What counts as a CMA passing score?
-Let’s review the CMA Exam structure, the skills you need to succeed on the exam and the most important topics on the test.
+To help you understand what's behind the CMA score and pass rate, let’s review the CMA Exam structure, the skills you need to succeed on the exam and the most important topics on the test.

 CMA Exam structure